swengzju/Breasifer/index.md

 - Subtypes in malignant: 13
 - Subtypes in unusual: 3

 Over 99% of the images have the size of 300 x 225 pixels, each pixel has a value ranging from 0 to 255.
 There are 12 subtypes in the benign cases and 13 subtypes in the malignant cases.
-The images were obtained from different sources, so they have various field of views, resolutions, scales, etc. Below is an example of some benign and malignant images with different subtypes.
+The images were obtained from different sources, so they have various field of views, resolutions, scales, etc. Below shows some benign and malignant breast lesions with different subtypes.

 ![alt text](https://farm1.staticflickr.com/290/32518871582_3dff54480f_b.jpg)

-In order to make a binary classification problem (benign or malignant), I ignored all the subtypes as well as the unusual cases.
+In order to make it a binary classification problem (benign or malignant), I ignored all the subtypes as well as the unusual cases.
 I randomly selected 1600 images to build my model, half of them were benign and half of them were malignant.

 ## Data preparation

 I applied a 3x3 median filter to remove the speckle noise on ultrasound images.
-I resized all images to 300 x 300 by zero padding, for the purpose of easy convolutional neural networks modeling.
-I also normalized the pixel values so that they had zero mean.
+I normalized the pixel values on each image so that they had zero mean.
+Based on the observatin that the most interesting part (lesion and its surroundings) of almost all the images is located around the center of the image, I cropped all images so that the dimension was reduced to 200 x 200 pixels.

-Among all the selected images, 1200 of them were randomly selected for training, 200 of them were for validation, and the other 200 were for testing.
+It is worth mention that 2000 images is still a relative small dataset for such a complicated image classification task.
+Among them, 1200 of them were randomly selected for training, 200 of them were for validation, and the other 200 were for testing.

 ## Algorithms